-Action PC-2 - Create A Residential Curbside EV Charging Strategy And Ordinance By 2023.
+Action PC-2 - Create A Residential Curbside EV Charging Strategy And Ordinance.

-Include clear protocol for addressing ADA and pedestrian safety, permitting, and station use.
-Include examples of allowable technologies and configurations so that residents seeking neighborhood curbside charging are aware of their basic options and approximate costs.
+By 2023, adopt an Ordinance to facilitate PROW charging in residential neighborhoods, including clear protocol for addressing ADA and pedestrian safety, permitting, and station use.
+In public outreach materials, include examples of allowable technologies and configurations so that residents seeking neighborhood curbside charging are aware of their basic options and approximate costs.
 Pursue strategies to reduce the permitting cost of residential curbside charging installation for residents who lack dedicated off-street parking, or whose residences cannot feasibly accommodate onsite EV charging.
 Post clear guidance on appropriate City webpages detailing the application process for residential curbside chargers.

 Oakland needs solutions for residents who want to purchase an EV but cannot due to concerns about where they can reliably charge.
-Many residential neighborhoods featuring older homes that lack dedicated off-street parking, and large populations of renters and apartment dwellers, Few cities to date have enacted policies or programs to facilitate resident-initiated curbside charging.
-Oakland has no specific permit available for these situations; in fact, the City has identified numerous administrative barriers to residential curbside charging, including ADA access (electric cords are not permitted to cross a sidewalk), technology access (any technology installed in the PROW must be available to the general public), and cost (adding the cost of an encroachment permit to the expected cost of a charger and its installation makes the project prohibitive to most).
+Many residential neighborhoods include older homes that lack dedicated off-street parking, and large populations of renters and apartment dwellers.
+Few cities to date have enacted policies or programs to facilitate resident-initiated curbside charging.
+Oakland has no specific permit available for these situations; in fact, the City has identified numerous administrative barriers to residential curbside charging, including ADA access (electric cords are not permitted to cross a sidewalk), technology access (technologies installed in the PROW must be available to the general public), and cost (adding the cost of an encroachment permit to the expected cost of a charger and its installation makes the project prohibitive to most).

-The neighboring City of Berkeley created a Residential Curbside EV Charging Pilot program in 2014, allowing participants without off-street parking to install charging at the curbside in front of their home.
+The neighboring City of Berkeley created a Residential Curbside EV Charging Pilot program in 2014, allowing participants without off-street parking to install charging at the curb in front of their home.
 These projects are completely financed by the property owner, and the street parking remains available to all.
 While there was strong interest in the program, few installations were completed due to expense and access concerns.

-Through this Action, staff within Oakland Public Works will assess emerging best practices from other jurisdictions in facilitating residential curbside public EV charging.
+Through this Action, staff within Oakland Public Works (OPW) will assess emerging best practices from other jurisdictions in facilitating residential curbside public EV charging.
 Oakland's residential curbside EV charging policy should include strategies to address ADA accessibility, minimize damage from stormwater and irrigation, avoid conflict with other utilities in or traversing the curb, and minimize costs.
 An initial pilot, managed by Oakland of Public Works, staff will also include the following: